New Police Commissioner Andrew Coster announced by Prime Minister Jacinda Ardern

 "I first met Andy in his role in Central Auckland.
 I've had the opportunity to see him work on policy issues such as recent gun law reforms, but most of all I've observed his passion for a police force that knows its strength lies in what it can achieve with the community it serves.

-"I want to thank Mike Bush MNZM who has led the Police for six years including during the significant affront to the safety of New Zealanders that occurred on March 15," Jacinda Ardern said.
+"I want to thank Mike Bush who has led the Police for six years including during the significant affront to the safety of New Zealanders that occurred on March 15," Ardern said.

-Police Minister Stuart Nash said Andrew, who is currently Acting Deputy Commissioner, Strategy and Partnerships and who has dedicated nearly 25 years to police service, was incredibly deserving of the role.
+Nash said Coster, who is currently Acting Deputy Commissioner, Strategy and Partnerships and who has dedicated nearly 25 years to police service, was incredibly deserving of the role.

 "The Commissioner of Police is focused on preventing crime and making our communities safer," Nash said.